Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 Disabling system log output to terminal
 """""""""""""""""""""""""""""""""""""""

-To disable outputting of system logs to terminal
+To disable output of system logs to terminal

 .. code-block::